 Inspect all food that comes into your kitchen.
 Insects, like moths, naturally look for cosy plant products to lay their eggs in.

 It may happen on the farm.
-It may happen in a factory.
-It could happen during transport or even while the food is on the shelves in the grocery.
+It may occur in a factory.
+It could occur during transport or even while the food is on the shelves in the grocery.

-There’s no real way to prevent it because moths are such an important part of food production.
+There’s no natural way to prevent it because moths are such an essential part of food production.

 Look for signs on eggs and larvae.
 Remember, the moth larvae are little caterpillars.
 The eggs will look like tiny beige dots on the packaging or actual food.